LUXURY HOTEL INSIDER

 By: Editorial AdvisoryBoard

-Five Star Alliance: How did you come to be General Manager of the hotel?
+Five Star Alliance: How did you come to be General Manager of the River Inn at Harbor Town?

 Five Star Alliance: Tell us what you feel is the most distinctive or unique feature of your hotel?
 What best describes the personality of the hotel?

 Karl W. Friedrich: The River Inn at Harbor Town's architecture is influenced by European small luxury hotel concept with a touch of New Orleans look, the coziness and warm feeling of the lobby, small libraries on each floor, bedrooms/suites which open and one can sit in front and admire the great view of the Mississippi River.
 The Currents Fine Dining Restaurant with an elegant but warm decor and superb epicurean food served by a most accommodating and attentive Staff.
 In addition one can choose to go to TUGS, a bistro style casual restaurant with great food and draft beer.

 Five Star Alliance: Can you share the names of any famous guests who have stayed in the hotel, or perhaps regulars that return on a periodic basis?

 Karl W. Friedrich: We are new, nor do we tell!